brendon/dragonfly-docs/_posts/0000-02-02-data-stores.md

 end
 {% endhighlight %}

-or you can register a symbol
+or you can register a symbol (which you may want to do if creating a gem)
 {% highlight ruby %}
 Dragonfly::App.register_datastore(:my_data_store){ MyDataStore }
 {% endhighlight %}